clearlinux/autospec/README.rst

 **no_autostart**

-    If this file exists, the autostart subpackage (which contains all files matching /usr/lib/systemd/system/*.target.wants/) will not be required by the base package.
+    This option is set in the ``options.conf`` file described below.
+If this option is set the autostart subpackage (which contains all files matching /usr/lib/systemd/system/*.target.wants/) will not be required by the base package.

 **setuid**